 Note: This article addresses the claims brought against an officer of McDonald’s Corporation.
-On March 1, 2023, the Caremark claim against the McDonald’s Corporation board of directors was dismissed because the court was able to cite instances in which the board, having learned of the problem, took steps to attempt to address it.
+While the concerns surfaced by the Delaware Chancery Court are still important, the actual case against the officer was dismissed on a technicality (failure to adequately plead demand futility).
+In addition, on March 1, 2023, the Caremark claim against the McDonald’s Corporation board of directors was dismissed because the court was able to cite instances in which the board, having learned of the problem, took steps to attempt to address it.

 Since the “Blue Bell Creameries” case in 2019, directors have been justifiably concerned about the rise in popularity of Caremark claims (breaching the duty of oversight in a way that implicates the duty of loyalty).

 These claims are typically brought as derivative suits, which means that Delaware corporations cannot indemnify the directors to settle the claims.